neuralmagic/sparseml/docs/source/index.rst

 Overview
 ========

-SparseML is a toolkit that includes APIs, CLIs, scripts and libraries that apply state-of-the-art optimization algorithms such as `pruning <https://neuralmagic.com/blog/pruning-overview />`_ and `quantization <https://arxiv.org/abs/1609.07061 />`_ to any neural network.
+SparseML is a toolkit that includes APIs, CLIs, scripts, and libraries that apply state-of-the-art optimization algorithms such as `pruning <https://neuralmagic.com/blog/pruning-overview />`_ and `quantization <https://arxiv.org/abs/1609.07061 />`_ to any neural network.
 General, recipe-driven approaches built around these optimizations enable the simplification of creating faster